FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Default_SEND_template_concepts.md

 CFTSEND commands include parameters controlling the access to the data to be sent and the send transfer process.

-A CFTSEND command (*default* ) controls the sending of the model file with the same identifier (IDF equal to the ID of the CFTSEND command).
+A CFTSEND command (*default command excluded*) controls the sending of the model file with the same identifier (IDF equal to the ID of the CFTSEND command).

 This command is taken into account in one or other of the following